 - Chop the chocolate bar into small pieces.
 Place in a medium mixing bowl.4 ounces semi-sweet chocolate baking bar

 - Either in the microwave or on the stove-top, heat the heavy cream to just before boiling.
-Pour the heated cream over the chocolate and let it sit for about 3 to 5 minutes.
-This allows the warm cream to start to melt the chocolate.6 ounces heavy cream
+Pour the heated cream over the chocolate and let it sit for 5 minutes.
+This allows the warm cream to melt the chocolate.1/3 cup heavy cream

 - Slowly whisk the ganache until all the chocolate has melted, the cream incorporated, and the ganache is smooth.

-- Place the ganache in the refrigerator for about 1 hour to allow it to cool and firm up.
+- Cover and place the ganache in the refrigerator for 1 hour to cool and firm up.
 Note – If you try to whip the ganache right away or before it has time to cool, it probably won't whip up fluffy.

 - Cream Cheese Note – If using the cream cheese, cut it into cubes and make certain it is at room temperature.
 It helps to make the frosting slightly thicker and more stable.
 For a thicker frosting, use 2 ounces.
 For a lighter frosting, use 1 ounce.